 A side view of both midsize SUVs reveals that the mu-X has a longer hood, as compared to the shorter-but-thicker one on the Terra.
 They also differ in terms of the D-pillar and roof angles.
 There is a steeper slope on the Terra’s D-pillar, while the mu-X has a blacked-out and more vertical D-pillar for that floating roof impression.

 For interior comparison, we compared the top-spec variants of the mu-X and Terra for a more accurate match-up.
 We lined up both variants on our comparison tool to easily contrast their specs.
 To begin with, the Nissan Terra is longer and wider compared to the mu-X, which, on the other hand, is taller.
 The wheelbase on the Terra is also longer and could translate to more room for the second row and rear passengers.
-More room is equal to comfier ride.
+More room is equal to a comfier ride.

 Both of the top-spec midsize SUVs feature leather seats, anodized silver accents on the dashboard and center console, as well as a plethora of plastic materials.
 However, the designs of the cabin are completely different, in relation to style and surface finishes.
-The Isuzu mu-X feature a flat, simple, and straight-forward design, a bit retro-like.
+The Isuzu mu-X features a flat, simple, and straight-forward design, a bit retro-like.
 The Nissan Terra, on the other hand, has a curvier design approach with dynamic creases flowing from the dashboard to the center console.

 Technology is one of the most sought-after features of a car.
 The more advanced the features are, the happier and more informed the passengers become.
 For the mu-X, an eight-inch touchscreen and comes with six speakers.
 The mu-X's toy may be bigger at eight-inch but the seven-inch capacitive touchscreen of the Terra comes with an Apple CarPlay and Android Auto compatibility, WiFi, GPS navigation, and video playback function.
 It also comes with six speakers for great audio quality.